danielsc/azureml-workshop-2019/1-new-workspace/2-dataset.md

 1. Click on 'Create dataset' and choose 'From local files'.
 ![](from_local_files.png)

-1. Click 'Browse', choose the file you had downloaded and tnen click 'Done' to complete the creation of the new dataset.
+1. Click 'Browse', choose the file you had downloaded, name the dataset **'IBM-Employee-Attrition'**, and then click 'Done' to complete the creation of the new dataset.
 Make sure to leave the Type set to Tabular.
 ![](upload.png)

 ## Generating a Profile